foundriesio/docs/source/reference-manual/factory/event-queues.rst

 PubSub documentation includes a very useful guide_ to help decide which approach will work best for you.
 They also include a wide range of `client libraries`_ for consuming the Pull API.
-PubSub Subscriptions are created with default retention, expiration, and acknowledgement values_.
+PubSub subscriptions are created with default retention, expiration, and acknowledgement values_.

 Implementation Details